 Golden Knights vs. Stars: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 1

-The opening game of the Stanley Cup Semifinals will see the Vegas Golden Knights and Dallas Stars play on Friday, May 19, beginning at 8:30 PM ET on ESPN and ESPN+.
-Oddsmakers give the Golden Knights -125 odds on the moneyline in this matchup with the Stars (+105).
+Game 1 of the Stanley Cup Semifinals showcases the Vegas Golden Knights hosting the Dallas Stars on Friday, May 19 at 8:30 PM ET on ESPN and ESPN+.
+The Golden Knights are favored, with -125 moneyline odds, in this game against the Stars, who have +105 moneyline odds.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!